 On the International Right to Know Day, CPDI-Pakistan demands the Cabinet Division (Government of Pakistan) to review the Rules for the FOI Ordinance that it notified in June 2004.
 Under these Rules, a citizen requesting information has to pay a fee of RS.
 50/- for each request with the entitlement to receive information only up to 10 pages.
 If the requested information exceeds 10 pages, the requester has to pay additional fee @ RS.
 5/- per page.
 This needs to be substantially reduced, if not totally eliminated, in order to encourage citizens to make easy and cost effective use of the FOI Ordinance 2002.
 Currently applicable fee and photocopying charges are prohibitive and fail the very purpose of the Ordinance.
 The photocopying charges @ RS.
-5/- per page are particularly unfair, as the market rate for a page is only up to RS.
+5/- per page.
+Higher fee and photocopying charge is only up to RS.
 1/- per page.
 Higher fee and photocopying char! ges partly explain why very few information requests have been submitted by citizens and civil society groups since the notification of Rules and designation of officers by over 32 ministries of the Federal Government.